UniversalViewer/universalviewer/README.md

 ### Debug Builds

-To build the debug version of the viewer, just run (on the command line, in the 'UniversalViewer' folder):
+To build the debug version of the viewer, just run (on the command line, in the `universalviewer` folder):

 	grunt

-This will compile the [.less](http://lesscss.org) files into .css and [.ts](http://typescriptlang.org) files into .js with sourcemaps to aid in debugging.
+This will compile the [.less](http://lesscss.org) files into .css and [.ts](http://typescriptlang.org) files into .js with source maps to aid in debugging.

 ### Release Builds

-To build the release version of the viewer, just run (on the command line, in the 'UniversalViewer' folder):
+To build the release version of the viewer, just run (on the command line, in the `universalviewer` folder):

 	grunt build

 The built files appear in the `build` folder and are copied to `examples/uv-[build]`.

-If you want to create a zip file for distribution (this will appear in the 'dist' folder), use:
+If you want to create a zip file for distribution (this will appear in the `dist` folder), use:

 	grunt dist

-Note that the 'build' folder is masked with .gitignore; it's just for your local use, and won't be checked in to the repository.
+Note that the `build` folder is masked with `.gitignore`; it's just for your local use, and won't be checked in to the repository.

 ### Examples